hphelion/documentation/commercial/GA1/commercial.undercloud-resources-overview.md

 <p style="font-size: small;"> <a href="/helion/openstack/support-matrix-beta/">&#9664; PREV</a> | <a href="/helion/openstack/">&#9650; UP</a> | <a href="/helion/openstack/install-beta/prereqs/">NEXT &#9654;</a> </p>

-# HP Helion OpenStack&#174; Undercloud Horizon Overview
-Once you complete the Undercloud and Overcloud installation, you can access the Undercloud Horizon Dashboard.
-It is the interface which allows you to manage the Undercloud.
-The Horizon Dashboard displays with options in the left panel.
-The name of the user logged in, is displayed on the top bar along with a drop-down menu.
-By default, the dashboard displays the Overview page.

-The left panel displays the following tabs:

-* **Admin**

-* **Project**
+# Manage Resources
+The Resources Tab is the part of Horizon Undercloud Dashboard.
+It allows you to define resources for your cloud.
+The ResourcesTab displays two main options under it- **Compute** and **Storage**.
+You can define the configurations for the compute as well as the storage based on your requirements using this tab.

+## Working with the Resources Tab ##
+This option allows you to define the required configurations for your cloud.
+The following options are displayed under the Resources Tab:

-* **Resources**
+* **Compute**

-* **Overcloud**
+* **Storage**

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>